 Does Salesforce integrate with Microsoft Dynamics?

-You can integrate Salesforce with Microsoft Dynamics using third-party apps or custom CRM integration services.
+You can integrate Salesforce vs Microsoft Dynamics using third-party apps or custom CRM integration services.
 There are over 35 apps and 900 integration consultants available on AppExchange.

 Is Dynamics cheaper than Salesforce?

-If we compare initial Salesforce vs. Microsoft Microsoft pricing, Salesforce is cheaper.
-Salesforce Sales Cloud license cost starts at $25 per user/month, while Microsoft Dynamics 365 license cost for sales professionals starts at $65 user/month.
+If we compare initial Salesforce vs Microsoft Dynamics pricing, Salesforce is cheaper.
+Salesforce Sales Cloud license cost starts at $25 per user/month, while Microsoft Dynamics 365 license cost for sales professionals starts at $65 per user/month.

 Which is better, Salesforce or Microsoft Dynamics?